 Besides this cruel way of having ships wreck on Horseshoe Reef, there was more interesting reasons for all these hundreds of ships wrecks.

 When ships sailed from Europe towards the Caribbean, many Captains believed that Anegada was Puerto Rico and therefore did not think about any hazardous reefs surrounding.

 Another interesting fact, Horseshoe Reef is 18 miles long extending out to sea for approximately 8 miles.
 In those days visibility from the top of the masts of the ships was only about 7 or 8 miles.
 By the time a ship spotted land they were already near the outer fringe of the reef.
-By now, you would think, a lighthouse with a few navigational aids would have been installed.
+You think they would have installed a lighthouse with a few navigational aids by now.

 When on charter your Captain will be happy to introduce you the best Anegada beach bars and restaurants.
 Here you will dine al fresco and feast on fresh lobster or succulent fish pulled from the water by the local fisherman that day.
 On the other hand, you might just try the unparalleled baby back ribs, barbecued chicken, lamb chops, or steak.

 This Island is perfect to just chill-out and wind down.
 This is the ultimate Caribbean getaway – the rest of the world seems a million miles away.
 Here your troubles melt away.